 As river traffic increased and taxes became more regulated, these payments of goods progressively reduced until they were no longer enforced.
 Yet the memory of these rights was upheld with a ceremonial offering presented from visiting warships.

-Today, the Constable’s ‘dues’ amount to one symbolic keg of wine or rum given once or twice a year, accompanied by the grandest spectacle of a presentation ceremony.
+Today, the Constable’s ‘dues’ amount to one symbolic keg of wine or rum given once or twice a year, accompanied by a grand presentation ceremony.